ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 └── ConstructValidation.sh
 ```

   2. Ensure the required [software and R packages](#requirements) are properly installed on cluster.
 Some packages may need to be installed via Conda.
 For example, most software is available on our cluster (HPCC, High-Performance Computing Center), but chopper should be installed separately using the following command: `conda create -n chopper_env -c conda-forge -c bioconda chopper`.
+Additionally, please ensure to change the directory to the corresponding Conda environment on lines 153 and 188 in `ConstructValidation.sh`.
   You may also need to adjust the shell script to properly load the software on your cluster.
 In the shell script provided, the software is loaded by `module load <software>`, as Module Environment is available on our cluster.

   3. Execute the pipeline using the following command line: